Fluid Forge

 The four role-level groups (for plugin classes)

 These register plugin classes so the runtime knows which subclass corresponds to which user-facing name.
-Two are wired today; two are declared conventions waiting on a future CLI release.
+As of CLI 0.10.0 all four are wired to a live walker.

 GroupPlugin classDiscovered byWired?